bassamelobeid/flutter-deriv-api/README.md

 ###reset_app

-This can be called to reset the module with the same configuration defined in the `start` function.
+This function can be called to reset the module with the same configuration defined in the `start` function.

 ```
 reset_app;